juletx/MFDS/README.md

 ## Description:
 - ### This repository contains material from the subject MFDS
+- ### Formal Methods of Software Development in English
 - ### All the exercises are carried out with Dafny

 ## Dafny: